Human Trafficking on I-44

 With so many complicated factors, law enforcement agencies across the region remain vigilant for the crime, including Springfield Police Chief Paul F. Williams.
 “People need to realize it does happen in the United States,” Williams says.
 “It’s not just an international problem, and our young people are not at risk only when they are overseas.”

 He points to a recent Springfield case involving a local man who was charged with two counts of sexual trafficking in the second degree, two counts of endangering the welfare of a child and one count of statutory rape in the second degree.
 The two victims were rescued after contacting one of their friends for help, who told the police what she’d learned.
 The outcome of that case will be decided when it heads to circuit court later this year.

 Due to insufficient manpower, such cases come to the department’s attention through tips, not proactive investigating.
 But Williams hopes that will change, citing the department’s goal of starting a vice unit to investigate vice activity, including trafficking, by 2019.
-“We have never had one, which would allow us to proactively go after and investigate not just on a complaint basis, but seeking out some of these things, from street-level prostitution up to coordinated, organized human trafficking on a wide scale,” he says.
+“We have never had one, which would allow us to proactively go after and investigate not just on a complaint basis, but seeking out some of these things, from street-level prostitution up to coordinated, organized sex trafficking on a wide scale,” he says.